amalik99/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise0.md

 **Login to Azure Portal**

 1. **Navigate** to https://portal.azure.com and login using the credentials provided in previous step.
-We'd recommend using an InPrivate browser window for this.(from the previous step).
+We'd recommend using an InPrivate browser window for this.
+(From the previous step).

 1. **Enter** the **Username** and **click** on **Next**.<br/>